stackblitz/bolt.new/docs/docs/FAQ.md

 ---

-## How do I contribute to Bolt.diy?
+## How do I contribute to bolt.diy?

 Check out our [Contribution Guide](CONTRIBUTING.md) for more details on how to get involved!

 ---

-## What are the future plans for Bolt.diy?
+## What are the future plans for bolt.diy?

 Visit our [Roadmap](https://roadmap.sh/r/ottodev-roadmap-2ovzo) for the latest updates.
 New features and improvements are on the way!